be5invis/Iosevka/README.md

 * Styles for general shape:
   * `sans` : Sans serif (default).
   * `slab` : Slab serif.
 When present, the family of your font would be `Iosevka Slab`.
-* Styles related to ligations
+* Styles related to ligations and spacing:
   - `term` : Disable ligations.
-When this style is present, the font built will not contain ligatures, and its family name will be set to `Iosevka Term`.
+When this style is present, the font built will not contain ligatures, and its family name will be set to “`Iosevka Term`”.
 In case of your OS or editor cannot handle ligatures correctly, you can disable ligations with it.
+  - `stress-fw` : When included, full-width characters varying form `U+FF00` to `U+FFFF` will be boxed to present a clear distinguish between ASCII and Full-width.
+The family name will be set to “`Iosevka StFW`”.
 * All registered `ss##` and `cv##` feature tags, including:
   * `ss01`~`ss09` : Predefined stylistic sets based on other Monospace fonts.
   * `cv01`~`cv45` : Standalone character variants.